14 design secrets to build a Squarespace website fast

 Squarespace web designers on demand.

-If you get yourself stuck in a pickle with something you know will take your hours, but would take an expert 15 mins, Design Live is the way to go.
+If you get yourself stuck in a pickle with something you know will take your hours, but would take an expert 15 mins, Sixty is the way to go.

 13. Go the pre-designed template route